mangapress/mangapress/readme.txt

 == Upgrade Notice ==

 WARNING: This is a beta version.
 Use in production at your own risk.

 WARNING: Last/Comic Archive page functionality has been changed.
 Please back up, and perform tests in a development environment before upgrading.

+== Changelog ==

 = 4.0.0 =
+   * 4.0
       * Removed `the_content` processing for Latest/Comic Archive pages
+      * Fixed issue with using Latest/Comic Archive pages as the home/front page
       * Added templates for Latest Comic and Comic Archive pages
       * Added new "Comic Pages" post-type
       * Added warnings for assigning Latest/Comic Archive pages
       * Added shortcode for inserting Latest Comic + navigation into posts or pages.

-= 3.0.0 =
-  * Removed child themes
-  * Added sorting options for Comic Archive Page
-  * Added comic archive calendar template
-  * Added comic archive gallery template
-  * Removed insert navigation option

-== Changelog ==
 = 3.0 =
    * 3.0
       * Removed child themes